Dongfeng Motor Corporation: Dongfeng eπ

-Aeolus (Fengshen)
+Aeolus (Dongfeng Fengshen)

-2009 saw the release of an own-brand sedan, the Fengshen S30, built with support from PSA Peugeot Citroën and in the same factories that produce its Peugeot and Citroën-branded products for the Chinese market.
-The S30 may have been the first instance of Dongfeng selling private label passenger vehicles using its own "Dual Sparrows" logo in combination with its name.
-It is produced by the Dongfeng Passenger Vehicle (DFPV) division of Dongfeng Motor Group (DFG).
+Aeolus was launched in July 2009 using the Chinese name Fengshen (风神), and was later renamed to Aeolus as the English name.
+Several models during the 2010s was produced with support from PSA Peugeot Citroën and in the same factories that produce its Peugeot and Citroën-branded products for the Chinese market.
+The Aeolus S30 may have been the first instance of Dongfeng using its own "Dual Sparrows" logo in combination with its name.

+In August 2023, Aeolus became a sub-brand under one unified Dongfeng brand but remain its independent marque.

-Dongfeng EV
+Dongfeng Nammi

-Dongfeng EV is a new marque using Dongfeng branding.
-It currently sells two products in Aeolus stores, the Dongfeng EX1 and Dongfeng Nano Box, both based on the Renault Kwid.

-Fengxing (Forthing)
+Dongfeng Nammi (previously known as Dongfeng EV or Dongchuang Zilian) is Dongfeng's brand for budget electric vehicles.
+The company previously sells the vehicle produced by eGT New Energy Automotive, a joint venture between Dongfeng and Renault-Nissan Alliance in Chinese market.
+In 2023, it was capital-increased and rename to Dongfeng Nammi, transitioning from a sales company to one with production capabilities.

+Forthing (Dongfeng Fengxing)

 Dongfeng Liuzhou Motor Co., Ltd. is a subsidiary of Dongfeng Motor Group, located in the city of Liuzhou, Guangxi, China.
-Passenger vehicles produced by Dongfeng Liuzhou Motor bears the Dongfeng Fengxing brand and most products are based on older platforms from Mitsubishi and Nissan.
+Passenger vehicles produced by Dongfeng Liuzhou Motor bears the Forthing (Dongfeng Fengxing) brand.